andrewtempany/andrewtempany/README.md

 * Express.js
 * Knex.js

-A recent project was a rapid prototype called "1000 Words".
+A recent project I've worked on was a rapid prototype called "1000 Words".
+We made it as a small team of recent EDA graduates.
 It's a small game to get friends and family to interact digitally during COVID19.
-I've used it to explore Web Sockets and the bringing the canvas element into react using Konva.js!
+We used it to explore how Web Sockets work and what they can do, and bringing the canvas element into react using Konva.js!

-Since finishing the bootcamp, I've been exploring:
+Since finishing the bootcamp, I've been exploring different languages and tech to get a better idea of what excites me and how I can make the most impact in the tech world.
+Here's a few things that I've been experimenting with:
 * Kotlin
 * C#
 * React Native